nhat-le/switching-simulations/doc/README.md

 * If we run this script, the blockhmm fit results will be saved in the folder `processed_data/blockhmmfit/{expdate}`

 For running the sigmoidal fits of the blockhmm mode (same fitting procedure as the characterization simulations), we run the notebook `blockhmm_classifier.ipynb`, results will be saved in the `processed_data/blockhmmfit/{expdate}` folder.
 * To run this notebook, you need to specify the `version` (the exp date folder that the hmmblockfit data is stored), and the number of states.
 The script checks that the format of the fit data agrees with this number.
-Results will be saved as `sigmoid_fit_all__}version}.mat`
+Results will be saved as `sigmoid_fit_all_{version}.mat`